ANTsX/ANTsPy/docs/source/index.rst

 The "Package Reference" highlights commonly used functionality, organized thematically.

-See the "API Reference: all modules" for the full list of available modules and functions.
+See the "API Reference" for the full list of available modules and functions.

 More resources: